-1. MINDSET: Partnership is possible online, over the phone, through social distancing, and in an asynchronous way.
-Families know their own children's strengths and can be a tremendous resource to their children.
-We must approach each family with the belief that they want the best for their child and with the understanding that there are often extended family members and parents with assets to contribute to students' learning and a virtual classroom.1

-RELATIONSHIPS: Relationships are at the core of our success.
+- 1. MINDSET: Families know their own children's strengths and can be a tremendous resource to their children.
+We must approach each family with the belief that they want the best for their child and with the understanding that there are often extended family members and parents with assets to contribute to students' learning and a virtual classroom.
+Whether online, over the phone, through social distancing, and in an asynchronous ways, family members can provide expertise and insight into their child's learning (what is working best and what their child is struggling with most) (Mapp and Brooks 2019). - 2.
+RELATIONSHIPS: Relationships are the essential ingredient for family-school partnerships.
 Key relationships include relationships between school staff and family, school staff and student, and student and family.

-Covid-19 offers new opportunities for school staff to connect with families that may feel safer, more personalized, and more authentic than our customary practices.
-For some families, the resources schools are providing during this time include food, internet service, and devices that help level the playing field.

-Many schools are connecting one-on-one with families to better understand what supports families need, who else is a resource for their students, and to listen to family members' hopes and fears for their children.
-Additionally, some school staff during Covid-19 have even used the opportunity to better understand family goals by asking questions, such as, "Is their goal to help their child graduate?
-Is it effective for their student to be learning in the outdoors and with family?
-What are family and student priorities?
-How does this align and influence the family-school staff partnership?"
+Distance learning offers new opportunities for school staff to connect with families that may feel safer, more personalized, and more authentic than families visiting the school or connecting for parent/teacher conferences.
+Many schools are providing links to resources that include food, internet service, and devices.
+These resources can be ways to help level the playing field for students and families that need additional support and demonstrate a concern for the whole child/whole family.
+Schools are now connecting one-on-one with families to better understand what supports families need, who else is a resource for their students, and to listen to family members' hopes and fears for their children.
+Additionally, some school staff have even used the opportunity to better understand family goals and extension opportunities, "Where does their student learn best?"
+"What is their child working towards after high school?"
+"What are family and students' interests?"

-Repetition is important in relationship-building.
-It's important to understand it may take repeated efforts and multiple means to connect and build trust with some families, particularly those who have not experienced positive relationship-building efforts from school staff before or who build on their own negative memories or biases.
-Working consistently to understand and connect with families can help overcome these biases and create stronger relationships among stakeholders.2
+Most relationships are not strong after one interaction.
+Repetition and consistency is important at each stage of building the relationship. it may take repeated efforts and or various ways to connect and build trust with some families, particularly those who have not experienced positive relationshipbuilding efforts from school staff before or who have negative memories or biases.
+Working consistently to understand and connect with families can help overcome these biases and create stronger relationships among stakeholders (Hammond and Zaretta 2014).

-- 3. CULTURAL RESPONSIVENESS: For many students, being in their own home provides a culturally safe environment where they can apply their learning to "sticky" and familiar concepts.
-Being outside the traditional classroom environment can open up opportunities to explore place-based education and culture more deeply.
-For example, during Covid-19, some school districts are sending home learning kits that allow families to do activities while making dinner, sharing family stories, or exploring outside.
-Families can also use culturally responsive approaches to dealing with difficult situations, such as social isolation. - 4.
-SKILLS AND CONFIDENCE: This distance learning model is new terrain for most school staff, students, and families.
-All individuals are building skills and confidence in their new roles and relationships.
-Like any new skill, it takes practice, and the more you do it, the better you get.
-Families and caregivers do not need special knowledge and do not need to take the place of teachers.
-Schools can help families understand that relationships are at the core of their student's success and that the family's main job is to be a warm and loving family member.
-With this relationship as the foundation, family members can step into the "warm demander" role, setting expectations in a loving but firm way for their student.
+3. CULTURAL RESPONSIVENESS: For many students, being in their own home provides a culturally safe environment where they can apply their learning to "sticky" and familiar concepts.
+Being outside the traditional classroom environment can open up opportunities to explore placed education and culture more deeply.
+For example, some school districts are sending home learning kits that allow families to do activities while making dinner, sharing family stories, or exploring outside.
+Families can also use culturally responsive approaches to dealing with difficult situations, such as social isolation.